-The laser line scan (LLS) systems utilize a sweeping blue-green laser to reflect light across the seafloor to generate a gray-scale image similar to a black and white photograph.
+The laser line scan (LLS) system uses a sweeping blue-green laser to reflect light across the sea floor and to generate a gray-scale image similar to a black-and-white photograph.
 Click image for larger view and image credit.

 Operation Laser Line 2006